Last updated on September 3, 2024

 Back for Seconds | Illustration by Julia Metzger

-Bargain is a mechanic that makes your spells more powerful if you pay the bargain cost, which is to sacrifice an artifact, enchantment, or token.
+Bargain allows you to sacrifice an artifact, enchantment, or token for an improved effect.
 For example, Torch the Tower deals 2 damage to a creature without bargain.
 However, if you pay the bargain cost, it instead deals 3 damage to that creature and you get to scry 1, too!

 The History of Bargain in MTG

 Bargain is a mechanic introduced in 2023 with Wilds of Eldraine.
-It resembles a number of other mechanics from the past, most notably kicker (because everything is kicker!)
-It fits super well with the mechanics of the set, which also has role tokens: enchantment tokens that you can sacrifice to bargain!
-I don’t expect it to be evergreen, but it feels like it could show up again sometime.
+It resembles a number of other mechanics from the past, most notably kicker (because everything is kicker!).
+It fits super well with the mechanics of the set, which includes role tokens, enchantment tokens that you can sacrifice to bargain!
+It's not evergreen as of right now, but it feels like it could show up again sometime.

 Is Bargain a Triggered Ability?